hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Conclusion:** These 5 projects, each conducted in partnership with a corporate funder, have the potential to kickstart efficient waste management systems in cities and villages across India.
-The range of approaches used to integrat waste pickers into the waste managent system is commendable.
+The range of approaches used to integrate waste pickers into the waste management system is commendable.

-**SDG 1 "No Poverty":** The focus of this project is on improving lives of waste pickers and integrating them into the waste managent system by providing them with good work opportunities and safety gear, setting up SHGs for them and organising social inclusion and livelihood activities for formalization of waste pickers and recognition of their service to the society.
+**SDG 1 "No Poverty":** The focus of this project is on improving lives of waste pickers and integrating them into the waste management system by providing them with good work opportunities and safety gear, setting up SHGs for them and organising social inclusion and livelihood activities for formalization of waste pickers and recognition of their service to the society.

 **SDG 12 "Responsible consumption and production":** Establishing partnerships with companies and increasing the amount of recycling are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.